DanielSola/mimic-iii-project/README.md

 Undergraduate Project for Biomedical Engineering degree @ UPC Barcelona

-Prediction of patient outcomes using Deep Learning
+Prediction of extra-hospital mortality in critic patients using artificial neural networks.

-* Readmission risk
-* Mortality
+Designed using Keras in Python 3.6 Anaconda.

-MIMIC III v1.4 analysis
+MIMIC III v1.4 database analysis

 Work in progress: